sequana/versionix/README.rst

 ========= ========================================================================
 Version   Description
 ========= ========================================================================
-0.2.3     More tools in the registry
+0.2.4     More tools in the registry and added precommit 0.2.3     More tools in the registry
 0.2.2     add all tools required by sequana pipelines (oct 2023) 0.2.1     More tools added.